ConnectWise Metrics that Matter for Your MSP: Sales

 Remember that these metrics can be measured for the sales team as a whole or for individual sales team members.
 If one of your reps is not hitting MSP benchmarks, you can uncover opportunities for additional training or tools.
 If the team as a whole is underperforming, it’s time to implement gamification, contests, and rewards systems to motivate teams to hit targets.

 How the Crewhu integration with ConnectWise helps MSPs

 Crewhu is a recognition and gamification platform that helps MSPs focus on the right metrics with contests and rewards for employees.
 We combine customer service management with employee recognition and help you collect feedback the right way.

-The ConnectWise integration helps MSPs track the metrics that matter, including sales metrics, marketing data, help desk metrics, conversion rate, customer satisfaction, and more.
+The ConnectWise integration helps MSPs track the metrics that matter, including 4 sales metrics, 12 help desk metrics, conversion rate, customer satisfaction, and more.

 Contact the Crewhu team to book a demo of the number-one gamification and employee recognition platform out there.